 Time In - Spend as much time with your children as you can, and let them tell you everything about their new school and friends

-Follow their progress closely, and if you detect any concerns that do not fade away, do not hesitate to visit their teacher.
+Follow their progress carefully, and if you detect any concerns that do not fade away, do not hesitate to visit their teacher.

 You may find it a good idea to accompany them to school for the first few days.

-Be aware of the signs – Younger children may revert to baby behaviour.
-Be reassuring rather than scolding and they should soon return to normal routine.
+Be aware of the signs - Younger children may revert to baby behaviour.
+Be reassuring rather than scolding, and they should soon return to regular routine.

 Consult your doctor if any unusual behaviour continues, such as loss of appetite, insomnia, and constipation.

 And advise your doctor that you have recently moved house.

 What To Do When You First Move In

 A house full of moving boxes can be overwhelming.
 Make a plan before you start unpacking.

 Know where you want to put things you'll be using, and what will go into storage.

 Unpack first the things your household needs to function: sheets and towels, kitchen gear, clothes.